iaousse/Material-for-the-Ph.D-research-project/README.md

-# python-code-for-first-simulation
+# Material used in the Ph.D research project
-This is a python for the first simulation used in the research project
+This contains, python code and output of the applications used in theresearch project